devmarxx/Open-Vehicle-Monitoring-System-3/index.md

 ## Welcome to my OVMS clone

-I strated this project 2020 to develop the OVMS modul for the
+I started this project 2020 to develop the OVMS modul for the

 ### VW e-Up